Subscibe 2 vs. Jetpack subscription options

 Let's talk about this with Chris when we meet.
 I think there are real benefits to doing it through a blog -- if postings are tagged appropriately (events, cfps, jobs, etc.), one could wind up with a web-accessible archive of postings that begins to resemble something like this: http://call-for-papers.sas.upenn.edu/

 At any rate, let's hear Chris out at our meeting so we can hear his thoughts on this.

-#7 Updated by Boone Gorges almost 9 years ago
+#7 Updated by Boone Gorges about 9 years ago

 If Postie can accomplish what Chris wants, let's go with it.
 It sounds like it's going to take a lot of work to do what he needs using RBE.
 It's worth the annoyance of having two separate systems if we can avoid many dozens of development hours.